jackstan/parks-advisor/README.md

 A multi-paragraph explanation

-Risk discussion + gear recommendations
+Risk discussion and gear recommendations

 Streamlit UI